Introducing Dr. Paulette Sherman

 Alabama, Arizona, Arkansas, Colorado, Commonwealth of the Northern Mariana Islands, Connecticut, Delaware, District of Columbia (DC), Florida, Georgia, Idaho, Illinois, Indiana, Kansas, Kentucky, Maine, Maryland, Michigan, Minnesota, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, North Carolina, North Dakota, Ohio, Oklahoma, Rhode Island, South Carolina, Tennessee, Texas, Utah, Virginia, Washington, West Virginia, Wisconsin, Wyoming

 Want to attend a couples therapy retreat?
 Contact us.

-Welcoming couples to book in-person marriage retreat in Media, PA.
-(Ask about Manhattan NYC retreats).
+Welcoming couples to book an in-person marriage retreat in Media, PA.

 Also offering an intensive marriage retreat online.

 Psy.D.
 Widener University, Chester, PA, (Clinical Psychology) 1999.
 Specialization: Clinical Psychology, Family Therapy Track, School Psychology Certificate.

 Dissertation: "Playing Among the Dead: How Play Fosters Psychological Survival."